 This is especially important if you’re adding a CD player to your home decor.
 CD players are available in a range of styles, including all-in-one hi-fi-style options that have the speakers and amplifiers built into the unit.
 Alternatively, you can buy speakers as separate devices altogether.
 The latter allows for a more customizable setup and is more popular with users who are looking for an advanced audio setup around the home.

-When you’ve figured out what you’re looking for, whether it’s the best CD player with speakers, the best vintage-style CD player or possibly, one of the best CD players of all time, check out the seven options below and find the right one for your music-playing needs.
+When you’ve figured out what you’re looking for, whether it’s the best CD player with speakers, the best vintage-style CD player or possibly, one of the best CD players of all time, check out the six options below and find the right one for your music-playing needs.

 1. Bose Wave SoundTouch Music System IV

 The Bose Wave SoundTouch Music System IV is a modern way to listen to CDs, FM/AM radio and online content.
 This attractive device comes in either espresso black or platinum silver and delivers room-filling sound, even though it’s a single, all-in-one unit.
 It, of course, can be connected to other speakers in the SoundTouch family for a more immersive or multi-room experience.
 The Wi-Fi and Bluetooth connectivity means you don’t need wires running all over your home and also lets you connect your smartphone, tablet or computer to your device with the SoundTouch app.
-Finally, said app is easy to use even for less tech-savvy customers.
+Finally, said app is easy to use even for those who are less tech-savvy.

 Pros: The Alexa compatibility lets you control your music with just the sound of your voice.
 Easy to connect with other devices and your home WiFi.